 Notes about this immersion:

-This immersion is closed to students majoring in applied modern language and culture who have chosen the Chinese language track, and those majoring in international and global studies who have chosen an area of study in Chinese language, a field specialization in Asia, or are native fluent speakers of Chinese.
+- This immersion is closed to students majoring in applied modern language and culture who have chosen the Chinese language track; majoring in international and global studies who have chosen an area of study in Chinese language, a field specialization in Asia; or are native fluent speakers of Chinese.

 Beginning Chinese I

 This course is designed for beginners, with no prior study of Chinese.
 It introduces students to the sounds, basic sentence structures, and the writing system of Mandarin Chinese.
 Pinyin, the Romanization (phonetic transliteration) of Mandarin Chinese, is taught and required throughout the course.
 Students also learn to read and write Chinese characters.
 Emphasis is on developing listening and speaking skills, as well as building a vocabulary based on the ideographic Chinese characters.
 Chinese culture is also introduced through the course.
 Students must take a placement exam if this is their first RIT class in Chinese and they have some prior knowledge of Mandarin Chinese.
 Seminar (Fall, Spring).